JennyTan5522/End-to-End-Video-RAG-Understanding-with-Local-Agentic-SLM/README.md

 - 📧 Email: jennytan5522@gmail.com

 Feel free to reach out for questions, suggestions, or collaboration opportunities!

----

-*Notes: This project is for educational and research purposes.*
+*Note: This project is for educational and research purposes.*

 ---